The Elements Of Weather And Climate – And The Instruments Used To Measure Them

 3) Wind (Speed & Direction)

-Wind is the large-scale movement of air from an area of high to an area of low pressure in the atmosphere.
+Wind is the large-scale movement of air from an area of high pressure to an area of low pressure in the atmosphere.

 Instruments For Measuring Wind Speed And Direction